melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 As we saw in a [previous section](#non-shared-data-types), there are some types in Melange that compile to values that are not easy to manipulate from JavaScript.
-To facilitate the communication from JavaScript code with values of these types, Melange includes an attribute `bs.deriving` that helps generating conversion functions, as well as functions to create values from these types.
+To facilitate the communication from JavaScript code with values of these types, Melange includes an attribute `deriving` that helps generating conversion functions, as well as functions to create values from these types.
 In particular, for variants and polymorphic variants.

-Additionally, `bs.deriving` can be used with record types, to generate setters and getters as well as creation functions.
+Additionally, `deriving` can be used with record types, to generate setters and getters as well as creation functions.

 ### Variants

 #### Creating values

-Use `@bs.deriving accessors` on a variant type to create constructor values for each branch.
+Use `@deriving accessors` on a variant type to create constructor values for each branch.

 ```ocaml